 - Aftercare planning

-If you or someone you love is battling an addiction to opioids, we urge you to contact us today!
+We urge you to contact us today if you or someone you love is battling an addiction to opioids!
 We ensure that our clients receive all the tools and support they need to reclaim their lives once and for all, free from the use of drugs and alcohol!